Introduction: responsibility of HMRC

 Defaulting employers may be given penalties.
 Penalties may also be imposed for other failures such as failure to keep or produce records for inspection.
 For more see SPM230000.

-Matters concerning policy on SP are the responsibility of The Department for Work and Pensions (DWP) for SSP and SMP and The Department for Business Innovation and Skills (BIS) for SPP, ASPP, SAP and ShPP.
+Matters concerning policy on SP are the responsibility of The Department for Work and Pensions (DWP) for SSP and SMP and The Department for Business, Energy & Industrial Strategy (BEIS) for SPP, SAP and ShPP.
 The overall administration of all SP lies with HMRC.